RafaFT/100-days-of-code/r1-log.md

 to properly do it yet.
 * Based on my UML, I actually wrote the skeleton of a few more classes (WorksheetWriter classes).
 * Finished most of the IndicesWorkbook class.

+### R1D24 - 2019/06/12
+* Started writing the content of the Worksheet writer classes.
+Created the metaclass WorksheetWriter, and it's children, CdiWriter, SelicWriter, IpcaWriter and TrWriter.